Garlic Shrimp, Food Truck Style:

 Garlic Shrimp, Food Truck Style Tips

-- The jumbo shrimp is the ideal for this recipe, but if you can’t find them, or don’t want to pay for them, then go ahead and get medium or large.
+- The jumbo shrimp is ideal for this recipe, but if you can’t find them, or don’t want to pay for them, then go ahead and get medium or large.

 - Don’t let the amount of butter in this scare you.
 It is what makes it delicious, and you don’t actually consume it all.
 Of course you can lighten it up and use less.
 But don’t cut it out all together, it is part of what makes that garlic flavor so amazing.

 - When cooking the garlic, you want to saute it so it browns, but not too dark.
 It quickly can go from sweet and amazing to bitter if you burn it.
 And that would ruin the dish.
 If you happen to cook it too long, dump it and start again so you don’t waste your shrimp!
-I usually buy my garlic in a large bottle that is ready to go but you can use a for fresh garlic.
+I usually buy my garlic in a large bottle that is ready to go but you can use a garlic press for fresh garlic.

 - Salt and pepper to taste.